rbeauchamp/Swashbuckle.OData/README.md

         public static void Register(IEdmModel edmModel)
         {
 ```
-In your `SwaggerConfig` configure the custom provider:
+In `SwaggerConfig` configure the custom provider:
 ```csharp
 // Wrap the default SwaggerGenerator with additional behavior (e.g. caching) or provide an
 // alternative implementation for ISwaggerProvider with the CustomProvider option.